 In solid conductors:

-(a) When no electric field is present- The number of electrons travelling in any direction will be equal to the number of electrons travelling in the opposite direction.
+- When no electric field is present- The number of electrons traveling in any direction will be equal to the number of electrons traveling in the opposite direction.
 So, there will be no net electric current.

 V ∝ I